cidrblock/netcopa/README.md

 ### Overview

-running-pipe-freedom is an engine which implements a template based state machine for parsing semi-formatted text and storing it as structured data as yaml.
+netcopa is an engine which implements a template based state machine for parsing semi-formatted text and storing it as structured data as yaml.

 The engine takes four inputs:
   - A network device configuration